 We rely on third parties for aspects of our business.
-Our revenue for the three months ended March 31, 2016 and the year ended December 31, 2015, consisted of license revenue, grant revenue and the sale of licensed reagents to third-parties for use in research and development.
-Four customers accounted for approximately 82% of our total revenue for the three months ended March 31, 2016.
-No other customer accounted for more than 10% of revenue for the three months ended March 31, 2016.
-Three customers accounted for approximately 79% of our total revenue for the year ended December 31, 2015.
-No other customer accounted for more than 10% of revenue in 2015.
+Our revenue for the three months ended March 31, 2017 and the year ended December 31, 2016, consisted of license revenue, grant revenue and the sale of licensed reagents to third-parties for use in research and development.
+Five customers accounted for 100% of our total revenue for the three months ended March 31, 2017.
+Each of the five customers accounted for more than 10% of revenue for the three months ended March 31, 2017.
+Two customers accounted for approximately 68% of our total revenue for the year ended December 31, 2016.
+No other customer accounted for more than 10% of revenue for the year ended December 31, 2016.
 Future license revenue is uncertain due to the contingent nature of our licenses granted to third-parties.
 We expect grant revenue to decrease in the future as we are not currently seeking any further grant awards.
-We do not consider reagent sales a core aspect of our business model and we do not dedicate significant resources to sales efforts for reagents.
-Accordingly, future revenue from sales of reagents is uncertain and may fluctuate significantly from period to period.
+We do not dedicate significant resources to sales efforts for reagents and, accordingly, future revenue from sales of reagents is uncertain and may fluctuate significantly from period to period.